refinedev/refine/documentation/blog/2022-09-11-next-refine-pwa.md

 ## Prerequisites

-**refine** templates are shipped with TypeScript by default.
-This is because TypeScript is the recommended language for writing **refine** applications.
+**Refine** templates are shipped with TypeScript by default.
+This is because TypeScript is the recommended language for writing **Refine** applications.

 So to follow along with this tutorial, you should have a fundamental knowledge of TypeScript and its concepts and the following: